Reader (Christian Science Church): Appointment and status in church

 Mother Church Readers are selected by the five-member Board of Directors; branch churches elect their own readers from the entire membership.
 Mother Church Readers serve for three-year terms; branch church Readers' terms of office depend on the by-laws adopted by that branch church.
 There are no campaigns for Reader and there is no discussion prior to elections.
 Voting relies on each member's individual sense of who is most spiritually advanced.
 As a rule, an individual is only elected Reader once in life, but becomes a substitute for other Readers, as needed.
 Traditionally, former First Readers substitute only for other First Readers and Second Readers for other Second Readers.
 When a former Reader relocates and changes branch church membership, the new branch is informed of his or her past service, thus adding to the supply of available substitutes.

 Readers are not treated as clergy; they are ordinary members and are treated as such.
 However, First Readers, as stipulated in the Manual, are responsible for discipline and for maintaining the tenets, rules and by-laws of their respective branch churches and all First Readers, present and former, are especially charged with oversight of Mother Church officers in case of a dereliction of "official duties".
 All members are charged with this oversight, but particular emphasis is placed on First Readers.

 All Readers in branches of The Mother Church are required by the Manual to be Mother Church members.
 Mother Church membership is not otherwise required of branch church members, however most are.

-Weddings and funerals
+Marriages and funerals

-Because Readers in Christian Science churches are not clergy, they are not authorized to officiate over weddings.
-Church members ask another denomination's clergyman to perform this need.
+Church edifices are not used for baptisms, marriages, or funerals.
+Readers in Christian Science churches are not authorized to officiate marriages, which must be legal.
+Church members may ask another denomination's clergy or Justices of the Peace to perform marriages.
 The Christian Science faith has no specific requirement to have funeral services or about how such services might be conducted, therefore Readers have no specific funeral duties.
-However, if a memorial service is desired by someone, a Reader or other Christian Scientist may select some brief passages from the Bible and Eddy's writings for such purposes.
+However, if a memorial service is desired by someone, a Reader or another Christian Scientist may select some brief passages from the Bible and Eddy's writings for such purposes.